Itvisors/mendix-SplitPaneWidget/README.md

 - Place the widget on the page
 - Put content in each panel
 - Configure the default divider position.
 - Set minimum sizes!
-Without these, the contents can be squeezed beyond breaking point, so a sensible minimum, depending on your content, is crucial.
+Without these, the contents can be squeezed beyond breaking point, causing content to 'escape' the container or render incorrectly.
+So a sensible minimum, depending on your content, is crucial.

+To simulate hiding a pane, place the contents in snippets and use conditional visibility to either show the split pane or just the contents of one of the split panes

 ## Save the divider position
 - Place the widget in a dataview